PlagueHO/CosmosDB/README.md

 the `x-ms-retry-after-ms` header, then the `x-ms-retry-after-ms` value will always be used.**

+The available Back-off Methods are:

+- Default
+- Additive
+- Linear
+- Exponential
+- Random

 The following show examples of alternative policy back-off types that can
 implemented: